Sculpture Trail

 Makin’ Hay, by Daniel Ingebritson, 2010, is at Stillman Bank, north on Rte.
 2, and captures the dynamic movement of the farmer’s strokes of the scythe through the hay.

-John the Baptist, by Jeff Adams, 2008, is located at Lutheran Outdoors Ministries south of Oregon on Rte.
-2. John the Baptists is pointing to the One inviting us to come to the wilderness.
+Come to the Wilderness* By Jeff Adams, 2008, is located at Lutheran Outdoors Ministries south of Oregon on Rte.
+2. John the Baptist is pointing to the One inviting us to come to the wilderness.